KrupakarChappidi/KrupakarChappidi/README.md

 KrupakarChappidi/KrupakarChappidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I am wiorking as an Salesforce.
+I am working as an Salesforce Engineer.
-MY linked in profile --   https://www.linkedin.com/in/krupakar-chappidi-a0531812b/
+You can connect with me on LinkedIn  --   https://www.linkedin.com/in/krupakar-chappidi-a0531812b/